meker12/commerce-channels.en/help/amazon-channel/third-party-listing-settings.md

 # Third-party listings

-The Third-party listing settings are part of your store listing settings.
+The third-party listing settings are part of your store listing settings.
 Listing settings are accessed from the [store dashboard](./amazon-store-dashboard.md).

 These settings determine if your [!DNL Commerce] catalog imports products from your existing [!DNL Amazon Seller Central] listings.
 It is a best practice to import listings from Amazon, to ensure that all listings have matching [!DNL Commerce] products.
 When your listings are part of your [!DNL Commerce] catalog, you can manage all of your products from a single catalog and use [!DNL Amazon Sales Channel] features.
 These features include fulfillment and order management with Amazon, intelligent repricing, and quantity management.